leowilkin/wise-tools/README.md

 ## Contributing

 Find something that looks awesome and could be automated via extensions?
 PR it!
 I might find a way to do multi-modality for features, so you can toggle your faves and banish the ones that aren't useful.
 Might happen, might not.

-## Technical Deets

-Will only run on:

-- active tab, AND only on:
-- `*://wise.com/recipients/*` - To run on Wise recipient pages
-- `*://*.wise.com/recipients/*` - To run on all Wise subdomains

-Grabs ID from the Send button next to it which has the ID within it.

 ## Security